Rachnerd/graphql-dataloader-poc/README.md

 Client concerns:

-- Splitting resources in queries can only be optimized by the server if batched together.
+- Splitting resources in queries can only be optimized by the server if they're batched together.
-- A client can potentially batch very heavy queries with light queries what result in load times longer than necessary.
+- A client can potentially batch very heavy queries with light queries what results in load times longer than necessary.

 For this section the clients will communicate with the "optimized" server to reduce the response times as much as possible.